Overview

 The GRAB

-package provides some additional functions to facilitate users.
-More details can be seen in the corresponding sections.
+package provides additional functions to facilitate user workflows.
+More details can be found in the corresponding sections.

 Data Simulation